- How Did The Subway Footlong Inquiry Begin?

 - Bottom Line: The Subway Footlong is Legitimate

-In 2013, a teenager from Perth, Australia, posted a photo that sparked a widely reported news article and a subsequent lawsuit—Subway was accused of advertising and selling their flagship 12-inch footlong sandwich but only delivering an 11-inch product.
+In 2013, a teenager from Perth, Australia, posted a photo that sparked a widely reported news article and a subsequent lawsuit.
+Subway was accused of advertising and selling their flagship Subway footlong sandwich at only 11 inches long.

-The settlement documents in the court case showed that Subway (Doctor's Associates) was able to defend against the class action for the following reasons:
+The settlement documents in the court case showed that Doctor's Associates (Subway's parent company) was able to defend against the class action for the following reasons:

 They also showed that if any of the bread rolls were actually shorter than 12 inches, it was less than 1/4-inch shorter than 12 inches (a worst-case of an 11 and 3/4 inch sub).

 Some may argue that Subway was guilty of ensuring that their footlong sandwiches were a perfect foot in length when they left the oven (imagine the waste if they threw out those pieces of bread).

 However, as the bread is baked on-site in each Subway store, the investigation moved onto the dough sticks supplied to each store to bake the bread.

 As with all baking, the process of baking in a store can be uneven due to variations in heat, airflow in the oven, moisture, and other factors.